lionandjelka/QhX1/source/important_note.rst

 Usage Recommendations
 ---------------------
 - **Use `QhX (0.1.1)`**: When your dataset has consistent filters across all observations and does not require dynamic processing.
-- **Use `QhX_dynamical (0.1.0)`**: For flexible handling of datasets that may have variable filters or for when you prefer the option to switch between dynamic and fixed modes seamlessly.
+- **Use `QhX_dynamical`**: For flexible handling of datasets that may have variable filters or for when you prefer the option to switch between dynamic and fixed modes seamlessly.

 Examples and Support for Both Modes
 -----------------------------------